| New

 Maori leaders, signs that the government and

-army were actively seeking Maori candidates
+army were actively seeking Maori officer candidates

 to train and promote eased the protests somewhat.